 The transitional constitution prohibits arbitrary arrest and detention without charge.
 The government, however, arrested and detained individuals arbitrarily.
 The law provides for the right of any person to challenge the lawfulness of his or her arrest or detention, but there were no known cases where an appellant successfully sought compensation for wrongful detention.

-On September 30, the NSS detained Oxfam International’s country director Adil al-Mahi, a Sudanese national, without charges.
-While detained, he was without legal counsel or consular visitation.
-The NSS provided him with medical care, food, and water.
-Several days later they released and deported him without charges or explanations for the detention.
 From the beginning of the civil war in 2013, there were regular reports that security forces conducted arbitrary arrests, including of journalists, civil society actors, and supposed political opponents.
-While not legally vested with the authority, the SSPDF often arrested or detained civilians.
+While not legally vested with the authority to arrest or detain civilians, the SSPDF often did so.
 The NSS routinely detained civilians without warrants or court orders and held detainees for long periods without charge or access to legal counsel or visitors.
 Security services rarely reported such arrests to police, other civilian authorities, or, in the case of foreigners arrested, diplomatic missions.
 NSS detainees were rarely brought before a court to be charged.
 Police routinely arrested civilians based on little or no evidence prior to conducting investigations and often held them for weeks or months without charge or trial.

 Arrest Procedures and Treatment of Detainees

-While the law requires police to present arrested persons before a public prosecutor, magistrate, or court within 24 hours, judges assigned to statutory courts were not always present and poor coordination with other justice actors contributed to case backlogs.
+While the law requires police to present arrested persons before a public prosecutor, magistrate, or court within 24 hours, judges assigned to statutory courts were not always present, and poor coordination with other justice officials contributed to case backlogs.
 Court dockets often were overwhelmed, and cases faced long delays before coming before a judge.
 Police may detain individuals for 24 hours without charge.
 A public prosecutor may authorize an extension of up to one week, and a magistrate may authorize extensions of up to two weeks.
 Authorities did not always inform detainees of charges against them and regularly held them past the statutory limit without explanation.
 Police sometimes ignored court orders to take arrested persons before the court.
 Police, prosecutors, defense lawyers, and judges were often unaware of the statutory requirement that detainees appear before a judge as quickly as possible.
 UNMISS reported cases taking months or even years to be brought to court.
-In Jonglei State, UNMISS estimated more than 3,000 civil and criminal cases were pending in courts.

 Police commonly conducted arrests without warrants, and warrants were often irregular, handwritten documents.
 Warrants were commonly drafted in the absence of investigation or evidence.
 There were multiple reports of arrests, including of foreigners, in civil cases, where a complainant exerted influence upon police to arrest someone as a negotiation tactic.
 The government routinely failed to notify embassies when detaining citizens of other countries, even when the detainee requested a consular visit.